AdobeDocs/target-developers/src/pages/implement/client-side/atjs/user-agent-and-client-hints.md

 ## User-agent use cases

-User-agents have long been used to provide marketing and developer teams with important insights into how browsers, operating systems. and devices display site content, as well as how users interact with websites.
+User-agents have long been used to provide marketing and developer teams with important insights into how browsers, operating systems, and devices display site content, as well as how users interact with websites.
 User-agents are also used to block spam and filter bots that crawl sites for a variety of additional purposes.

 However, in recent years some site owners and marketing vendors have used the user-agent along with other information included in request headers to create digital fingerprints that can be used as a means of identifying users without their knowledge.
 Despite the important purpose the user-agent serves for site owners, browser developers have decided to make changes to how user-agents operate to limit potential privacy issues for site visitors.